Sign InSign Up

 State Filing Requirements for Non-Profits

-1. Incorporation: To operate as a legal entity, a nonprofit must incorporate with the Mississippi Secretary of State.
-This involves filing Articles of Incorporation.
+1. Incorporate with the Secretary of State by filing Articles of Incorporation.

-Mississippi nonprofits must file an annual report with the Secretary of State to maintain their good standing.
+6. File annual reports with the Secretary of State to remain in good standing.

 State Filing Requirements for Non-Profits